finbourne/lusid-sdk-csharp/sdk/docs/OrderManagementApi.md

 <a id="getorderhistory"></a>
 # **GetOrderHistory**
-> ResourceListOfEntityChangeItem GetOrderHistory (string scope, string code)
+> ResourceListOfChangeIntervalWithOrderManagementDetail GetOrderHistory (string scope, string code, DateTimeOffset? asAt = null)

 [EXPERIMENTAL] GetOrderHistory: Get the history of an order and related entity changes